loopold/multiple-httpd/README.md

 ## Launch
 Here is exaple for start 5 instances.
-The parameter in square brackets defines the number of instances that we want to run
+The parameter in square brackets defines the number of instances that we want to run:
 ```sh
 $ rake start_http_servers[5]
 ```